EUDR reporting guide for traders (Updated Mar 2026)

 Who is considered a trader under EUDR?

-What are the responsibilities of traders?
+What are the responsibilities of traders under the amended EUDR?

-3. Documentation: Traders must keep detailed records of all transactions and communications related to regulated products.
+3. Maintain traceability records: Traders must keep records of the name and address of suppliers and customers, as well as the DDS reference numbers associated with each transaction.
 This information must be made available to authorities upon request.

 How should traders prepare for EUDR compliance?